Just Following Orders

 Preparation:

-· This simulation will need two adults
+· This simulation will need at least two adults.

 · Split the class into two equal groups, and each group will be given the same exact instructions.